psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

 This link serves a dual purpose.
-1) It records which exact version of the builder was used for building particular versions of a given source package, and 2) it provides a canonical reference for updating to newer versions of the distribution's builder, for example, after a distribution point release.
+1) It records which exact version of the builder was used for building particular versions of a given source package, and 2) it provides a canonical reference for updating to newer versions of the distribution's builder, for example, after a Debian point release.

 The package dataset can now be populated with a Debian source package version.
 In the simplest case, a source package is merely placed into the dataset and